Philadelphia + Delaware County Disability and Temporary Wage Loss Attorneys

 The largest “bracket” of earnings will result in a compensation rate that is two-thirds of the worker’s “average” earnings.
 There are exceptions, of course, to the two-thirds rule.
 There is a statutory maximum wage loss benefit ($888 in 2012), which is obviously disadvantageous to highly paid employees.
 Depending on a few other factors, disabled workers who earn less than the average statewide worker will receive a fixed rate or 90% of their prior earnings.
 In addition, there are calculations and rules that affect your total benefits paid for wage loss, dependent upon the number of total days you miss work due to your injury.
 The Media, PA Workers’ Compensation lawyers at Schmidt, Kirifides & Rassias will explain everything you need to know, and can ensure that your employer’s carrier does not miscalculate the wage loss benefits to which you are entitled.

-Distinguishing Partial Disability and Temporary Total Disability Wage Loss
+Distinguishing Partial Disability and Temporary Total Disability Wage Loss in Pennsylvania